robertdfrench/ifuncd-up/README.md

 To prevent code pages from needing to be modified at runtime, the PLT jumps to addresses listed in the GOT, which resides in a data page.

-Partial RELRO means that the GOT is marked read-only after symbols are resolved, before `main` begins.
+[Partial RELRO][sidhpurwala] means that the GOT is marked read-only after symbols are resolved, before `main` begins.
+It effectively disables lazy binding, forcing all function resolution to occur at program startup.

 A lot of discussion of IFUNC will say things like "This updates the PLT".
 That isn't true.
 The PLT is read-only.
 What is updated is the GOT, and the PLT merely